Updated: Oct 13

 The author’s admission and motivation:

 Upon looking back at my youth, I realized I did not emotionally understand tribalism.
 When cliques formed in my high school, I did not understand the appeal.
 I would socialize with different groups.
 I was generally liked, but people knew me as a free agent – someone that easily moved between friend groups.
 Earlier in my career and in companies where I became employed, I intellectually understood the importance of building culture and mission.
 I just did not intuitively feel it.
 Unlike many of my coworkers, tribal-based culture seemed more distracting than helpful.
 When I grew into leadership roles, I was fortunate to surround myself with people that naturally felt culture and could help lead our culture-based efforts.
 I appreciated how my coworkers would “watch my cultural back.”
 Even today, while I enjoy hanging out with friends, I do not have a need to be affiliated with larger friend groups.
-I like “good” people, but do not care so much about larger group affiliation.
+I like “good” people, but do not care so much about larger group affiliations.
 I'm not a "country club" kind of person.
 Mostly, my wife manages our social schedule.

 My personal theory is that I probably have less of something others have more of.
 A little later, we will discuss the neurotransmitter oxytocin as critical to tribal formation.
 If I had to guess, my brain either does not create as much oxytocin as others or my brain does not apply it in the same way as other brains.